 Glue needs to be freely available.
-If the school provides it, that is nice.
+If the school provides it that is nice.
 Not all schools have the resources or the willingness to provide glue.
-Then you can make a little leyi and keep it in a bowl.
+Then you can make a little lai and keep it in a bowl.
 If the weather is cool, it will keep for 2 days.
-Sometimes children will also make leyi and bring it.
-For variety, you can add a few drops of colour to the leyi and use it to paint designs and pictures.
+Sometimes children will also make lai and bring it.
+For variety, you can add a few drops of colour to the lai and use it to paint designs and pictures.
 A nice project is glue-making.
 A school that I know asked all children to purchase 25 grams of Arabic glue.
-When all the children have brought the glue, you will need to have it ground to smaller particles, since it comes in lumps.
+When all children have brought the glue, you will need to have it ground to smaller particles, since it comes in lumps.
 Soak it for two days in warm water.
-Stir it.In that school, all the children were given some glue in jars which they had brought.
-A lot of it was also given to each classroom.
+Stir it.
+All children were given some glue in jars which they had brought.
+A lot was also given to each classroom.